A Woman Judge and The Devil's Stairway

 A naive country youth goes to the city to persuade his brother to return home, not knowing that his brother is a petty criminal involved with a sex worker who services American soldiers.

-The Aimless Bullet and A Hometown Of The Heart
+A Hometown Of The Heart and Piagol

 (Country: South Korea; Year: 1963; Director: Kim Ki-young; Stars: Kim Jin-kyu, Ju Jeung-ryu, Kim Bo-ae, Kim Dong-won)